solana-labs/solana/docs/src/developing/programming-model/calling-between-programs.md

    such a way that no external user can generate valid transactions with signatures for those addresses.

-2. Allow programs to programmatically sign for programa addresses that are present in instructions invoked via [Cross-Program Invocations](#cross-program-invocations).
+2. Allow programs to programmatically sign for program addresses that are present in instructions invoked via [Cross-Program Invocations](#cross-program-invocations).

 Given the two conditions, users can securely transfer or assign the authority of